Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Approach

 With energy stability check functionality, we ensure that {\sc CPU}, {\sc RAM}, and {\sc GPU} energy observations are not fluctuating.
+Variability indicates outside processes are consuming significant power, introducing measurement noise.
+The check also accounts for overheads from static instrumentation by ensuring a steady pre-instrumentation state.
 Fluctuations in energy consumption indicate that other processes on the machine are consuming considerable energy, and, hence, the measured energy might include considerable noise.
 To perform the check, we measure and record energy consumption by the three hardware components (\ie{} {\sc CPU}, {\sc RAM}, and {\sc GPU}), periodically.
 We load the most recent $20$ energy data observations for the components.
 Then, we determine stability by comparing the coefficient of variation ($\frac{\sigma}{\mu}$) of the data points, to the stable state coefficient of variation, for each component.
 We calculate the stable state coefficient one time in no-load condition \ie{} by running only the energy measurement scripts without any other processes on the experiment machine for approximately $10$ minutes.
 We calculate the coefficient of variation by dividing the mean by the standard deviation.
 If the coefficient of variation of the last $20$ observations is smaller than or equal to the stable state coefficient of variation, the machine is deemed to be in a stable state.
 If both stable temperature and stable energy are achieved, the machine is ready to execute the experiments.